Interactive Advisors review 2023

 Interactive Advisors offers investing services for both do-it-for-me and do-it-yourself investors using one of the widest selections of investing options in the robo-advisor world.
 Even better, its funds remain mostly low-cost, and include socially responsible funds as well as so-called “smart beta” funds that are supposed to provide better risk-adjusted returns.

-While Interactive Advisors doesn’t offer access to dedicated human advisors, you might want to check out Betterment or Personal Capital, if that feature is a “must” for you.
+Since Interactive Advisors doesn’t offer access to dedicated human advisors, you might want to check out Betterment or Personal Capital, if that feature is a “must” for you.
 If you want even a wider selection of funds than what’s on offer here, then see Wealthfront for hundreds of funds.

 Interactive Advisors: In the details